anssshh/PORTFOLIO/README.md

 - Predictive modeling: Developing machine learning models to forecast flood resilience based on educational and demographic factors.
 - Policy implications: Identifying potential interventions in education that could enhance community flood resilience.
 - Comparative analysis: Assessing how different levels of education (primary, secondary, tertiary) correlate with specific aspects of flood preparedness and response.
+### Research Highlights
+- Utilized linear regression method to understand the relationship between flood and education in Jakarta in 2020 - 2021
+- Conducted a conclusion that there is no significant relationship between flood levels and education levels.
+- Recommended strengthening educational initiatives to enhance environmental awareness, as higher education levels may influence future relationships between education and environment issue

 # The
 My involvement in data science competitions has provided me with essential knowledge and hands-on experience that are equipping me for a career in data analysis.
 This includes the ability to:
 - Clean and structure data